shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 {{< gist shreyansh26 f4d7a32e2790b32a8f18dbcb583cc817>}}

-Basically , first we install the requirements (Python packages) we run the app on port 8000 in the Docker container, and expose that port to access it from our local machine.
+Basically, the Dockerfile instructs Docker to first create a `/app` folder inside the Docker **python3.8** base image, install the requirements (Python packages) and then run the app on port 8000 in the Docker container, and expose that port to access it from our local machine.

-Now, it is bascially just two commands -
+Now, we just have to run two commands -

 ```
-$ docker build -t iris-ml .
+$ docker build -t iris-ml .  # Build the Docker image
-$ docker run -d -p 8000:8000 --name iris-api iris-ml
+$ docker run -d -p 8000:8000 --name iris-api iris-ml   # Run the Docker image as container
 ```

-The requirements.txt gor the project are also listed below -
+The requirements.txt for the project are also listed below -

 ```
 numpy==1.18.4